Pakora Chutney Recipe | Pakoda Chatni

 Instructions

-• Toss in 7 to 8 cloves of fresh, peeled garlic into the mix.
+• Now add 7 to 8 cloves of fresh, deskinned garlic to it.

-• Lastly, add 1 cup of fresh mint leaves to all the ingredients in the bowl.
+• Finally, add 1 cup of fresh mint leaves to the ingredients in the bowl.

 Subscribe to My YouTube Channel Mitar Cooking!